commonprefix/axelar-xrpl-relayer/README.md

     cast send $AXELAR_GATEWAY "sendToken(string destinationChain, string destinationAddress, string symbol, uint256 amount)" "xrpl" $XRPL_DESTINATION "axlXRP" 1000000 --private-key $PRIVATE_KEY --rpc-url $SEPOLIA_RPC_URL
     ```
 3. Within a few minutes, your designated recipient address should receive the bridged `XRP` on XRPL Testnet:
-    - Check that your recipient account received the ETH tokens via an [XRPL Testnet explorer](https://testnet.xrpl.org/)
+    - Check that your recipient account received the ETH tokens via an [explorer](https://testnet.xrpl.org/).

 ## General Message Passing

-This section outlines how to call a function of a smart contract on Ethereum Sepolia from XRPL.
+This section outlines how to call a function of a smart contract on Ethereum Sepolia from XRPL Testnet.

 1. Compute the payload (let's call it `gmpPayload`) that you would like to call your Ethereum Sepolia `AxelarExecutable` smart contract's `_execute` function with.
-2. Create a `Payment` transaction in the same format as the ones given above, with the following changes:
+2. Create a `Payment` transaction in the same format as the ones given in the previous section, with the following changes:
-    * Set the transaction `Amount` depending on what token you would like to bridge to the destination smart contract during GMP.
+    * Set the transaction `Amount` as in the previous section, depending on what token you would like to transfer to the destination smart contract during GMP (either `{ currency: "ETH", ... }` for ETH or just the number of drops for XRP).
 If you just want to GMP, without any token transfer, set the `Amount` to `1` drop.
     * Set the destination address's `MemoData` field to the address of your Ethereum Sepolia `AxelarExecutable` smart contract.
     * Set the payload hash's `MemoData` field to `keccak256(abi.encode(gmpPayload))`.
-You can use the [`eth-abi`](https://eth-abi.readthedocs.io/en/stable/encoding.html) and [`eth-utils`](https://eth-utils.readthedocs.io/en/stable/utilities.html#keccak-bytes-int-bool-text-str-hexstr-str-bytes) python libraries to compute this hash, e.g.:
+You can use the [`eth-abi`](https://eth-abi.readthedocs.io/en/stable/encoding.html) and [`eth-utils`](https://eth-utils.readthedocs.io/en/stable/utilities.html#keccak-bytes-int-bool-text-str-hexstr-str-bytes) python libraries to compute this hash, as such:
     ```py
     from eth_abi import encode
     from eth_utils import keccak
     keccak(encode(['string'], ['hello, world!'])).hex()
     ```
-3. Within a few minutes, the relayer will have submitted validator signatures of the XRPL Testnet deposit transaction to the Ethereum Sepolia `AxelarGateway` contract, which records the approval of the payload hash and emits a `ContractCallApproved` event.
-You can verify that this event was called using an [Ethereum Sepolia explorer](https://sepolia.etherscan.io/address/0x72F28C8d7b16088d49F27B5D1D51DB66BA966684).
+3. Within a few minutes, the relayer should submit validator signatures of the XRPL Testnet deposit transaction to the Ethereum Sepolia `AxelarGateway` contract, which records the approval of the payload hash and emits a `ContractCallApproved` event.
+You can verify that this event was called using an [explorer](https://sepolia.etherscan.io/address/0x72F28C8d7b16088d49F27B5D1D51DB66BA966684).
 4. Call the `execute` function on your `AxelarExecutable` Ethereum Sepolia smart contract:
 ```sh
 AXELAR_EXECUTABLE= # your `AxelarExecutable` contract